neooriginal/WorldEndArchive/README.md

 2. **Download Database**: Use the download button to save the database file
 3. **Offline Access**: Copy the `/standalone` folder and your database file to any storage device

-### Standalone Mode

-For complete offline usage:

-1. Copy the entire `/standalone` folder to your storage medium (USB drive, etc.)
-2. Add your database file to the same location
-3. Open `standalone.html` in any modern web browser
-4. Select your database file when prompted

-This standalone mode works on any operating system with a web browser and requires no installation or internet connection. **Consider creating multiple copies on different storage media for redundancy.**

 ## ⚙️ Configuration

 Key configuration options in `.env`: